Meet your Pacers for

 Gay P. - 2:30 pacer

 Gay started running as a little girl and hasn't stopped since!
-In 2012 alone, she competed in twenty-three races.
-She's already run or paced nine half marathons and two full marathons in 2013.
+She ran or paced nine half marathons and two full marathons in 2013 alone.
+During race season, she runs between 40-60 miles per week.
+She is excited to run the Big Sur Marathon and Portland Marathon with friends this year!
+She is also crazy enough to run up a mountain at the Pike's Peak Ascent in August 2014 and is planning a trek to base camp at Mount Everest in the next couple years.
 Her personal goal nowadays is to encourage others to exercise and eat healthy.
-As an internal medicine physician, it's part of her job, but she enjoys taking it outside of the office and running alongside those wanting to finish their first race or set a new PR.
+As an internal medicine physician, it's part of her job, but she enjoys encouraging people outside of the office and running alongside those wanting to finish their first race or set a new PR.
 Her SmartPace strategy includes warming up in the first two miles, taking advantage of downhills and using even effort on the uphills.
-The trails are her first love, and on most Sundays you'll find her running the rugged trails of Landahl.
+The trails are her first love, and on most Sundays you'll find her on the rugged trails of Landahl.
+Be prepared to sing and have some fun shenanigans.
 Look for the braids!

 Karina S. - 2:30 pacer

-Karina started to focus primarily on distance running after moving to Lincoln in 2005.
-Since then she's run 8 marathons and many half-marathons.
+Active for most of her adult life, Karina started to focus primarily on distance running after moving to Lincoln in 2005.
+Since then she's run 8 marathons, 1 50k and many half-marathons.
 Her first pacing experience was for the Lincoln 2011 4:50 marathon group and it was so much fun that she's stayed with it in 2012 and 2013.
-She strongly believes in the Smart Pacing strategy and that starting a race smart will lead to a strong finish.
+She strongly believes in the Smart Pacing strategy of running an even effort and that starting a race smart will lead to a strong finish.
+She can often be found on Lincoln's trails and looks forward to helping other runners achieve their goals.
 An frequent traveler for work and fun, Karina loves to explore new places by foot and never forgets to pack her running shoes.

 Half Marathon PR: 1:58